OctopusDeploy/blog/blog/2023-01/so-many-definitions-lead-time/index.md

   - DevOps
 ---

-When someone mentions lead times in software delivery, they might mean the definition of lead time from Lead Software Development, the one from DevOps, or something else entirely.
+When someone mentions lead times in software delivery, it often isn't clear whether they mean the definition of lead times from Lean Software Development, the one from DevOps, or something else entirely.
 Why are there so many definitions of lead time and how do you put them to use?

 ## Lead time definitions